-Across 2°C and 1.5°C transition scenarios, global ruminant meat demand would decline between 5% and 22% while domestic Brazilian ruminant meat demand would reduce between 38% and 52%.
+Across 2°C and 1.5°C transition scenarios, global ruminant meat demand would decline between 5% and 22% while domestic Brazilian ruminant meat demand would reduce between 38% and 52%. by about a quarter under the Ambitious-Innovation and the Modest-Forecast Policy scenarios when compared to 2020 (see Figure 10).

-While global ruminant meat demand will continue to grow under the Business as Usual scenario, driven by rising demand in developing countries and a growing global population, Brazil's beef consumption per capita is already high by global standards at around 35 kg per capita per year.
-65 Historically, meat consumption in Brazil has grown in line with GDP growth, but Brazilians have increasingly shifted toward beef alternatives.66 In the Business as Usual scenario, total demand in the country is projected to remain relatively stable in the short term before it begins to decline slightly toward the mid-century.
+While global ruminant meat demand will continue to grow under the Business as Usual scenario, driven by rising demand in developing countries and a growing global population, Brazil's beef consumption per capita is already high by global standards at around 35 kg per capita per year.65 Historically, meat consumption in Brazil has grown in line with GDP growth, but Brazilians have increasingly shifted toward beef alternatives.66 In the Business as Usual scenario, total demand in the country is projected to remain relatively stable in the short term before it begins to decline slightly toward the mid-century.
 However, under all four Modest and Ambitious scenarios, Brazilian beef demand will significantly decline by 2050.